Evertras/lakitu/README.md

 ## Running it

-Check the Makefile for some more commands to run, but here's the starting idea:
+Check the Makefile for some more commands to run, but here's the starting idea.
+Note that this assumes you have `direnv` enabled and a `.envrc` the same as the example; otherwise you'll need to set these yourself and use `./bin/nomad` and `./bin/consul` directly.

 ```bash
 # Start the machines